microsoft/pxt-adafruit/docs/lessons/charting/challenge.md

 basic.forever(() => {
     radio.sendNumber(input.acceleration(Dimension.X))
 })
-radio.onDataReceived(() => {
+radio.onDataPacketReceived(({ receivedNumber }) => {
-    led.plotBarGraph(radio.receiveNumber(), 1023)
+    led.plotBarGraph(receivedNumber, 1023)
 })

 ```
 ### ~
 Notice that moving the micro:bit the farthest direction in the x direction will be -1023 on the charting beneath the simulator.
 The second observation will be that the LEDs will be full brightness on the 2nd micro:bit.
 There is a single LED turned on with the 1st micro:bit.
 Additionally, the graphs will reflect 0 acceleation for the 1st micro:bit.
 In this scenario, if you are adjusting the acceleration in the simualator, you are also changing your chart that will be produced.

 ![](/static/mb/acc.png)

 ### ~
 NOTE: The colors of the charts reflect the color of the micro:bit simulator.
 In this instance, the micro:bits are blue and green.
 So the colors of the line graphs reflect the colors of the micro:bit

  ### ~
 After running this simulation several seconds by moving the micro:bit side to side in the x direction, you are ready to graph or chart the accceleration of the micro:bit.
 We want a printout of our acceleration on Excel.
 We will graph the fluctuating acceleration of the simulation experiment.

 ![](/static/mb/acc2.png)

 ### ~
 Finally, you must open the Excel CSV file by clicking on the data.xls file that was downloaded to Downloads Folder.

 ![](/static/mb/data3.png)